Clifford Ross: Painting and sculpture

-Hurricane series
+Hurricane Waves

 The series was originally photographed from 1996 to 2001 and was then extended by Ross in 2008, when he chose to capture the imagery with a digital camera instead of film.
 All the waves in the series were generated by hurricanes.
 Among his influences is J. M. W. Turner, with whom Ross shares a fascination with the violence of the sea.
 Ross has said, “[w]hen I’m shooting, the wind is often howling, the water is churning and pulling at me… A still image doesn’t move.
 But I have to try and deliver the wonder of movement through its absence—to find ways to telegraph the anxiety and delight of movement through a fixed image.”
 His drive to share the power of ocean waves with the viewer is not limited to his extreme efforts in capturing the image, but is central to Ross's obsessive and innovative printing methods as well.
 He spent a decade in the darkroom printing silver gelatin prints, and since 2009 has printed on wood veneer, pushing the photographic medium past its existing limits.
 He is known for his efforts to communicate the sublime in the Hurricane series, and in most of his other work as well.

-Horizon and Grain series
+Horizon and Grain

 The Hurricane series led to two other bodies of work, the Horizon series and Grain series.
 The Horizons are small images of a placid ocean with a low horizon line, which show minimal waves in the foreground and large expanses of sky above.
 They reflect his appreciation of the ocean's calmer moments, when it is not buffeted by harsh weather.
 In the Grain series, photography was reduced to pure tonality, the subject reduced to light and the 'grain' of the film's emulsion, becoming not a picture, or a picture of nothing, but an almost pure abstraction.
 The resulting images may be the most abstract photographs ever made, but evoke the hypnotic and meditative power of the sea.
 The transition from his Hurricane photographs to the Horizon and Grain series is a good example of Ross's constant shifting between realism and abstraction.
 Taken as a group, the Hurricanes, Horizons and Grain series compose a trilogy known as Wave Music.